 Rosland Capital has many precious metals available for purchase, including gold, silver, palladium and platinum.
-Our gold coins are classified as either numismatic or bullion and many of our customers find numismatic coins to be a better choice for helping them reach their goals.
+Our gold coins include bullion, premium, exclusive specialty and numismatic options, to meet our customers’ varied choices.

 Our love of gold is as old as civilization.
 Flakes of gold have been found in Paleolithic caves last inhabited 40,000 years ago.
-The first empires of Egypt and the Fertile Crescent discovered how to mine and smelt gold to create pure forms.
-The goldsmiths of these early empires worked gold into beautiful jewelry and adornments that have stood the test of time.
 Even today, gold artifacts unearthed from thousands of years ago retain a stunning luster that continues to entrance people of all walks of life.
-King Tutankhamun's death mask, buried more than 3,000 years ago, remains so bright you'd scarcely believe its age.

-"Good as gold" is more than just a cliche.
 In a world where governments can print money at will, gold has become more than just an asset.
-While the dollars in your pocket gradually lose purchasing power over time, the real value of gold holds up well, and over time, it's actually grown dramatically:
+The dollar may gradually lose purchasing power over time, particularly when inflation is high.
+However, the real value of gold has held up well, and over time, it's actually grown significantly.

 Historically, the United States Federal Reserve has been able to indirectly impact the price of gold through a combination of interest rate changes and encouraging the short-selling of gold futures contracts, which are typically exchanged as "paper gold" without the backing of physical precious metal.

 However, this tactic works only when the world views the U.S. dollar as a global reserve currency, backed by a government that always pays its debts.
-In recent years, an explosion of U.S. government debt has pushed other nations away from dollars, leaving the Fed with fewer tools to manipulate gold prices.
-This has enabled gold prices to continue rising even as interest rates have remained historically low — the opposite of what happened in the 1970s and 1980s, when gold prices soared along with interest rates, only to fall as interest rates fell into the 1990s.
+In recent years, a significant expansion of U.S. government debt has pushed other nations away from dollars, leaving the Fed with fewer tools to impact gold prices.
+This has enabled gold prices to continue rising even as interest rates, until very recently, have remained historically low.

 Many gold buyers operate under the belief that physical gold can (or should) only be held in easily accessible safe deposit boxes.
-While this is a viable way to own physical gold, it may not be the best way to maximize your upside from any gains in gold prices.
+While this is a viable way to own physical gold, it may not be the only way to potentially benefit from any possible gains in gold prices.

 Bullion bars are considered the bulk form of physical gold.
 This is the type of gold you'll commonly see traded on major markets.
 Most bullion bars available for public purchase are forged in one-ounce or ten-ounce sizes, although bars weighing up to 400 ounces (25 pounds) can also be obtained on occasion.
 Gold bullion bars are valued by weight, with their value equivalent to the price of gold per ounce, multiplied by the number of ounces of gold in the bar (if larger than one ounce).

-Rosland Capital LLC is a leading precious metal asset firm based in Los Angeles, California.
-Rosland supplies all popular forms of four popular precious metals: gold, silver, platinum, and palladium.
+Rosland Capital LLC is a leading precious metals firm based in Los Angeles.
+Our company was founded in 2008 by CEO Marin Aleksov and now has affiliated offices in the United Kingdom, Germany, France, and Sweden.
+Rosland supplies its customers with a variety of products made from four popular precious metals: gold, silver, platinum, and palladium.